darthwalsh/ecma-335/docs/ii.9.9-inheritance-and-overriding.md

  public virtual void V(int32 t) { … }
  ```

 where we have simply substituted `B`'s generic parameter `T`, with the specific generic argument `int32`.
 This matches the method `D.V` (same name and signature).
-Thus, for the same reasons as in the nongeneric example above, it's clear that `D.V` overrides the inherited method `B.V`.
+Thus, for the same reasons as in the non-generic example above, it's clear that `D.V` overrides the inherited method `B.V`.

 Contrast this with class `E`, which derives from `B<string>`.
 In this case, substituting `B`'s `T` with string, we see that `B.V` has this signature: